You are here: home / children's authors A - Z / Morris Gleitzman

 Morris Gleitzman was born in 1953 in Sleaford, Lincolnshire in England and later moved with his family to London.
 He has a younger brother and sister and was an avid reader from the time he was a child.

 Morris is divorced and has two children.
 He also has two step-children, the children of his long-time partner, Mary-Anne Fahey.
-If you're Australian and of a certain age (like me!) you may remember Mary-Anne from The Comedy Company which screened in Australia from 1988 until 1990.
+If you're Australian and of a certain age, as I am, you'll probably remember Mary-Anne from The Comedy Company, a TV show which screened in Australia from 1988 until 1990.

 For a long time now, Morris has been a full-time writer.
-He has written 33 books and lives in Melbourne, although he also spends time in Sydney and the UK.
+As I write this in early 2018, he has written 39 books.
+Morris lives in Melbourne, although he also spends time in Sydney and in the UK.

-These three books tell the story of Felix, a young Jewish boy whose parents leave him in a Catholic orphanage during World War II to save him from the Nazis.
+The six books which make up Morris Gleitzman's Once series are probably his best-known books.
+They tell the story of Felix, a young Jewish boy whose parents leave him in a Catholic orphanage during World War II to save him from the Nazis.
+The books are written in the first person.

 "Once I escaped from an orphanage to find Mum and Dad.